University Health, Counseling, and Testing Center Building

 Hours of Operation

-The University Health Center is open from 9:00 a.m. to 5:00 p.m., Monday through Friday; and from 10:00 a.m. to 2:00 p.m., Saturday, fall through spring terms.
+The University Health Center is open from 9:00 a.m. to 5:00 p.m., Monday through Friday; and from 9:00 a.m. to noon, Saturday, fall through spring terms.
 Summer session hours are 9:00 a.m. to 4:30 p.m., Monday through Friday; closed weekends.
-The health center is closed between terms except for transfer of existing valid prescriptions and release of medical records.
+Some clinics may have extended hours; please refer to the website for more information.

-Students are encouraged to make appointments for outpatient care by calling 541-346-2770 during weekday hours.
-Students who call prior to 10:00 a.m. are given priority for same-day appointments.
+Students are encouraged to make appointments by calling 541-346-2770 during weekday hours or logging in to the online portal.

-Local emergency rooms and after-hours clinics are available for emergency and immediate care when the health center is closed (see below under Charges).
+Local emergency rooms and after-hours clinics are available for emergency and immediate care when the health center is closed.

-Students who are referred for medical services not available at the University Health Center or who use medical services outside the center are fully responsible for all expenses.
+Students who are referred for medical services not available at the center or who use medical services outside the center are fully responsible for all expenses.